paradicms/paradicms.github.io/docs/recipes/create-github-repository.md

 ### Use this template

-Click the "Use this template" button on the template repository page.
+Click the *Use this template* button on the template repository page.

 ### Create a new repository

-Click the "Create a new repository" button.
+Click the *Create a new repository* button.

 ![Screenshot of using this template in GitHub](img/create-github-repository/use-this-template.png)